khulnasoft/AiKit/docs/overview/contributing/open_tasks.rst

 The placement of new frontend functions for a given backend should follow the categorisation of the backend API as faithfully as possible.
 In each `issue description`_, there will be a link to the relevant `reference API`_.
 Check where the function you're working on is located, e.g. :code:`numpy.inner` falls under :code:`numpy.linalg`.
-Then, in the Ivy source code, check :code:`ivy/functional/frontends/[backend]` for pre-existing files which best match the function's category in the backend reference API.
+Then, in the Aikit source code, check :code:`aikit/functional/frontends/[backend]` for pre-existing files which best match the function's category in the backend reference API.

-Taking :code:`numpy.inner` as an example, we can see that there are a few :code:`ivy/functional/frontends/numpy` sub-directories to choose from:
+Taking :code:`numpy.inner` as an example, we can see that there are a few :code:`aikit/functional/frontends/numpy` sub-directories to choose from:

 .. code-block:: bash
     :emphasize-lines: 4